unofficialaciguide/upgrade-prep/README.md

 If executing on the APIC, you can zip the source code, upload to the APIC, and execute directly:
 ```
-# create the zip manual
+# create the zip manually
 user1:~host$ git clone https://github.com/unofficialaciguide/upgrade-prep.git
 Cloning into 'upgrade-prep'...